Emptyless/Veloxide/docs/guide/src/introduction/README.md

 ![veloxide-banner](../images/Veloxide-Wordmark-FullBanner.jpg)

-Veloxide is the solution for anyone looking to simplify the process of developing a quality web API.
-Say goodbye to overwhelming decision fatigue and hello to focusing on what really matters: delivering value to your consumers.
-With Veloxide, you'll enjoy an easy-to-use, opinionated, batteries-included, and lightning-fast technology stack that is prepared to be "plugged-in" with your business logic.
-Use Veloxide and experience how it transforms the way you develop and deploy your API.
-Get ready to experience the ultimate ease and efficiency in API development with Veloxide!
+Veloxide simplifies the web API development process, letting you focus on delivering value to your consumers.
+With Veloxide, you can enjoy a modern, easy-to-use, and fast technology stack that can be integrated with your business logic.

+Veloxide comes pre-built with an example bank acount domain.
+The intended use of Veloxide is to replace this domain with your own domain, following the architecture as laid out by Veloxide.

 ## Key Qualities